raoul2000/yii2-workflow/guide/intro-workflow.md

 So we have a nice workflow, let's see how the *SimpleWorkflowBehavior* can help in managing our Post models life-cycle inside this workflow.
 First we must create a definition for our workflow.

-A Workflow can be defined as a PHP class that contains the method `getDefinition()`.
-This method returns the workflow definition as
+The default workflow definition format supported by *yii2-workflow* is a PHP array.
+Basically, you provide a class that contains the method `getDefinition()`, and this method returns the workflow definition as a PHP array.
-PHP array.

 The class is named **PostWorkflow** which is by convention the name of a workflow associated with the *Post* model.
 It is located in
 `@app/models`, the default location where workflow definitions are stored.
 Note that these conventions and default settings